Low Sodium Soy Sauce

 In a small saucepan or skillet, saute the mushrooms and garlic in the oil over medium high heat for 4 minutes, watch to make sure you don't burn the garlic.

-Reduce heat to medium and add the rest of the ingredients and bring to a simmer.
+Reduce heat to medium.
+Add the rest of the ingredients.
+Bring to a simmer.

 Allow the mixture to simmer for 8 minutes then reduce heat to low.

-With a slotted spoon, remove the mushrooms and garlic, and place them into a strainer or cheesecloth, where you can press or squeeze as much juice as possible from the mushrooms and garlic back into the sauce.
+With a slotted spoon, remove the mushrooms and garlic.
+Place them into a strainer or cheesecloth, where you can press or squeeze as much juice as possible from the mushrooms and garlic back into the sauce.

 Increase the heat to medium and allow the sauce to reduce by 1/4 (about another 6 minutes).